BENCH Practical

 Correct!

 When training the change models, we generate simulated diffusion data.
-However, this simulation process doesn't account for the data's scale, which can be influenced by factors such as the scanner, bias field, etc. Therefore, it's essential to normalize the baseline measurements to align with the scale of the training data.
-Similarly, we must also normalize the change and the estimated noise covariance matrix.
+However, this simulation process doesn't account for the data's scale, which can be influenced by factors such as the scanner, bias field, etc. Therefore, it is essential to normalise the baseline measurements to align with the scale of the training data.
+Similarly, we must also normalise the change and the estimated noise covariance matrix.
 For diffusion tensor summary measurements, this process entails dividing the change's b0_mean by the baseline b0_mean.
-This normalization is automatically carried out during the inference step.
+This normalisation is automatically carried out during the inference step.

 Running Inference